All Products

 No, the billing method for network usage of the instance does not change.
 Only the billing method of instances and disks can be changed from pay-as-you-go to subscription.
 For information about how to change the billing method for network usage, see Overview of instance configuration changes.

 I have an unpaid order to change the billing method of an instance from pay-as-you-go to subscription.
-If I upgrade the configurations of the instance, is the order still valid?
+If I upgrade the configurations of the instance, does the order remain valid?

 Why am I unable to change a pay-as-you-go instance into a subscription instance?